fdilke/ice-exercise/ice-example-prez.md

         If <= 30sec, it doesn't count towards monetization, but is still recorded for reporting purposes.

     Release: an ordered collection of songs.
 Typically an EP or album.
-        A release can be renmoved from distribution.
+        A release can be removed from distribution.

 These are all modelled as discrete value objects and held in local storage.